Lemon Basil Chicken is so quick and easy and makes everything better!

-CAN I PREPARE LEMON HERB CHICKEN AHEAD OF TIME?
+CAN I PREPARE LEMON BASIL CHICKEN AHEAD OF TIME?

 Yes, please do!
-Since this Lemon Herb Chicken is made by marinating, time is required for the chicken to soak up all the flavors.
-Also, you can have a container of marinated and cooked chicken in the fridge for up to four days that you can warm up or serve cold on a salad, sandwich, wraps etc.
+Since this Lemon Basil Chicken is made by marinating, time is required for the chicken to soak up all the flavors.
+Also, you can have a container of cooked chicken in the fridge for up to four days that you can warm up or serve cold on a salad, sandwich, wraps etc.

 Yes, yes, and yes!
 To freeze:

 - Marinade: Whisk together, add to a freezer bag, label and freeze for up to 3 months.

 - Chicken: After you have cooked the chicken, let it cool completely then transfer it to an airtight container or plastic freezer bag and squeeze out any excess air.
 Freeze Lemon Basil Chicken for 2 to 3 months.

 - From frozen: thaw Lemon Basil Chicken in the refrigerator overnight.
 You can also defrost in the microwave but take care to defrost slowly so your chicken doesn’t get rubbery.

 - From fridge: you can warm chicken in a skillet on the stove top or in the microwave at 30 second intervals.
 Take care not to overcook or it will become dry.
 You can also reheat in the oven for 10 minutes at 350 degrees Fahrenheit or just until warmed through.